dominikkiese/PFFRGSolver.jl/README.md

 # Performance notes

 The PFFRG.jl package accelerates calculations by making use of Julia's built-in dynamical thread scheduling (`Threads.@spawn`).
-Even for small systems, the number of flow equations to be integrated is quite tremendous and parallelization is vital to achieve acceptable run times. **We recommend to launch Julia with multiple threads whenever PFFRG.jl is used**, either by setting up the respective enviroment variable `export JULIA_NUM_THREADS=$nthreads` or by adding the `-t` flag on start up, i.e. `julia -t $num`.
+Even for small systems, the number of flow equations to be integrated is quite tremendous and parallelization is vital to achieve acceptable run times. **We recommend to launch Julia with multiple threads whenever PFFRG.jl is used**, either by setting up the respective enviroment variable `export JULIA_NUM_THREADS=$nthreads` or by adding the `-t` flag when opening the Julia REPL from the terminal i.e. `julia -t $nthreads`.

 # SLURM Interface